Python Lesson 1

 Numpy first impressions

-TData and can be downloaded as supplementary documentation for the course in Moodle.
-It will be our guinea pig in these first steps with Numpy.
+TData and can be downloaded as supplementary documentation for the course from this link.
+This dataset will be our guinea pig in our first steps with Numpy.

 We first read the data using the